FreeFem/FreeFem-doc/docs/introduction/installation.md

 	```

 	!!!note
-		If your computer have many threads, you can run `make` in parallel using `make -j16` for 16 threads for example.
+		If your computer has many threads, you can run `make` in parallel using `make -j16` for 16 threads, for example.

 	!!!info
 		Optionnally, check the compilation with `make check`